Arithmetic inflection formulae for linear series on hyperelliptic curves: Geometric interpretations of Euler indices

 In \cite{H}, meanwhile, J. Huisman studies the moduli of elliptic curves over base fields $F$ of characteristic $\text{char}(F) \neq 2,3$ via their {\it Weierstrass} presentations $E_{(a,b)}: y^2= x^3+ax+b$.
 He shows that isomorphism classes of $\mb{R}$-elliptic curves are parameterized by a real projective $j$-line that is an $\mb{R}^{\ast}$-quotient of the punctured plane $\mb{R}^2 \setminus \{(0,0)\}$ with coordinates $(a,b)$.
 The $j$-line, in turn, is stratified according to the sign of the discriminant $\Delta(a,b)=-16(4a^3+27b^2)$; elliptic curves $E_{(a,b)}$ of strictly positive (resp., negative) discriminant are those whose real loci split as two connected components (resp., comprise a single connected component).
 Note that when $\Delta=0$, the corresponding fiber $E_{(a,b)}$ is a nodal rational curve.
 We now turn to the behavior of inflection polynomials along the open sublocus of the $j$-line where $b$ is nonzero.
 As a convenient normalization, we set $b=2$; then $a$ becomes a local parameter for our punctured $j$-line, and the ray $(a<-3)$ (resp., $(a>-3)$ parameterizes those isomorphism classes of elliptic curves with strictly positive (resp., negative) discriminants.
 The behavior of the negative-discriminant regime $(a>-3)$ displays some distinctive features relative to that of the positive-discriminant case explored in \cite{CG1}.

 First of all, the number $\omega_{\mb{R}}$ of real inflection points is no longer uniform in the modular parameter $a$; rather, there are several critical intervals in $a$ along which $\omega_{\mb{R}}$ is constant, corresponding to the petals in Figure~\ref{Weierstrass_inflectionary_curves}.
 Computer experiments indicate that the number of petals, as a function of $n$, is precisely $\frac{n}{2}-1$ (resp., $\frac{n-1}{2}-1$) when $n$ is even (resp., odd).
-The {\it peak} of each petal, on the other hand, belongs to the discrete set of points in the $(x,a)$-plane for which $P_n= \frac{dP_n}{dx}=0$; indeed, a peak is tautologically a point where $\frac{da}{dx}=0$, and $\frac{dP_n}{dx}=0$ follows by the chain rule.
+The {\it peak} of each petal, on the other hand, belongs to the discrete set of points in the $(x,a)$-plane for which $P_n= \frac{dP_n}{dx}=0$, where $P_n$ is the inflectionary polynomial associated to the Weierstrass cubic $y^2=x^3+ax+2$ (see \S~\ref{subsec:hasse_inflection_polys}); indeed, a peak is tautologically a point where $\frac{da}{dx}=0$, and $\frac{dP_n}{dx}=0$ follows by the chain rule.
 Similarly, those $a$-values at which (the corresponding specialization of) $P_n$ fails to be separable are roots of the $x$-discriminant of $P_n$.
 In particular, the non-separable set of $a$-values includes the $a$-coordinates of the petal peaks mentioned above.
 Our empirical (computer-based) evidence suggests the following is true.

 \begin{conj} Let $a \in \mb{R}$, and let $P_n(x)$, $n \geq 2$ denote the $n$th atomic inflection polynomial associated to the real Weierstrass elliptic curve $E_{(a,2)}: y^2=x^3+ax+2$ as above.
 The possible numbers of real zeroes of $P_n(x)$, as a set-valued function of the modular parameter $a$, are as follows.